“Turning things around with a halftime talk after getting clobbered in the first half.”

 One clear message beats five confused ones.
 Every time.

-Your job isn’t to demonstrate how much you know about football.
-It’s to help players perform better in the second half.
+Your job is not to demonstrate how much you know about football.
+It is to help players perform better in the second half.
 That requires simplicity, not complexity.

 Calm Over Chaos